 I was previously quite an outgoing child, but around the age of 7, I started to become quite withdrawn and suddenly became very shy and doubtful.
 I then suffered bullying on and off throughout my school years and even a dance school, possibly because I was an easy target, sensitive, and easy to upset.

 I always did well academically, and I always achieved top marks in my dance exams, but often found myself outcast socially, always trying my best to fit in and to please everyone.
 I guess I was trying to be perfect so that people would like me and treat me well.

 I always had a looming fear over me that something awful might happen at any moment either at home or at school and I never trusted anyone.

-My OCD behaviour was a way to gain some order in my life and possibly some control.
-The only thing was that although I felt I was in control of things, I was never in control, it was in control of me, because truth is that Obsessive-Compulsive Disorder is a bully itself!
+My OCD behavior was a way to gain some order in my life and possibly some control.
+The only thing was that although I felt I was in control of things, I was never in control, it was in control of me because truth is that Obsessive-Compulsive Disorder is a bully itself!

-It’s like a little voice inside your head telling you that you must do a certain thing, act a certain way or a be a certain way because otherwise life will go bad for you and everyone around you.
+It’s like a little voice inside your head telling you that you must do a certain thing, act a certain way, or be a certain way because otherwise, life will go bad for you and everyone around you.

 I have done lots of reading on the subject and regularly go back to reading books about how to overcome OCD just to reiterate the strategies and methods I was taught by my therapist to keep it at a manageable level.